 5)Who are at risk for Meningococcal Meningitis diseases?

-- Meningococcal vaccination was previously recommended in special category cases like before cochlear implant surgery, before splenectomy
+- Meningococcal vaccination is recommended in special category cases like before cochlear implant surgery, before splenectomy

 - Nephrotic syndrome